 Humans are considered to be at the top of the food chain, but we don’t have the capabilities of other leading predators.
 For one thing, we have pretty lousy night vision, and whether you are a hunter, a fan of nocturnal bird or wildlife watching, a very advanced paintball competitor or someone who just likes to have all possible resources in your field kit, you’ll want the optimal infrared monocular possible.

 A monocular is just as it sounds – a single lens rather than a binocular with two lenses.
-In this review of the best night vision monocular options for 2019, we’ll look at the top rated and most favorably reviewed models.
+In this review of the best night vision monocular options, we’ll look at the top rated and most favorably reviewed models.
 Then, we’ll break down what you want to consider when making a choice between the many options.

-The Best Night Vision Monocular: Reviews and Comparisons
+Our Top Night Vision Monocular: Reviews and Buyer’s Guide

 Bushnell Equinox Z Digital